 Download the knitted bunny pattern without registering.

-Bootees with bows
+Bootees with bows pattern

 Known for her novelty knits, designer Susie Johns has also written books on papercraft, jewellery-making and embroidery.
 These ribbon-tied bootees are so pretty, and they’re a great way to use up your yarn stash, as you can knit two pairs from one ball of yarn.